brianhouse/art_and_code/NEXT.md

 ## Organization

-0 is the getting started and an online intro
-1 is algorithm

-just have indeterminacy and repetition as two distinct units, with one assignment

-introduce each on subsequent days

-have a different rubric
-have a rubric for the presentations also
+- have a rubric for the presentations also

-dont have assignment text in Classroom, so they have to go to the actual site

-no late work is accepted

-/

-didnt really get functions that return things didnt get dictionaries

 ## Units